Maharashtra CRZ

 Sold as "creek view"

-If a Maharashtra parcel sits within 50 metres of any mangrove patch, no MCZMA letter, BMC permission, or developer brochure makes that buildable.
+If a Maharashtra parcel sits within 50 metres of any mangrove patch, no MCZMA letter, BMC (Brihanmumbai Municipal Corporation) permission, or developer brochure makes that buildable.
 The mangrove buffer is a Bombay High Court injunction, not a soft guideline.
 The No Development Zone (NDZ) in CRZ-III stacks on top of this, not under it.

 Growth Corridors Across Mumbai, MMR and the Konkan Coast

 Maharashtra's coastal real estate splits into three personalities.
-Mumbai is CRZ-II urban with redevelopment rights expanded under the 2022 CZMP.
+Mumbai is CRZ-II urban with redevelopment rights expanded under the September 2021 CZMP.
 The MMR ring (Thane, Raigad, Palghar) is mixed CRZ-III with the MMR CZMP 2019 approved by NCZMA in August 2023, allowing more vertical construction.
 The deep Konkan coast Ratnagiri Sindhudurg is mostly CRZ-III B with strict 200 m NDZ.

 The corridors most asked about, mapped against CRZ classification.